tizianocitro/virtual-world/README.md

 # Virtual World

-A virtual world with self-driving cars in HTML, CSS, and Vanilla JavaScript.
+A virtual world with self-driving cars in HTML, CSS, and JavaScript.